Fritz!Box DynDNS – some gory details

 The Fritz!Box sends the

 Authorizationheader with the password right upfront in the first request – it does not wait until the server requests authentication.
-The good side the medal is: Only one request is required.
+The good side of the medal is: Only one request is required.
 The bad side: Whatever the

 Passwordfield in the UI contains is leaked very easily.

 Other authentication mechanisms seems not to be supported.
 This would be useless because the first request has already leaked the password.

 http://username:password@host/...is not supported – both items are ignored and do not affect the Basic Authentication process.